burrrata/cryptoeconomics.study_rust_edition/src/ch1_centralized_payment_processor.md

 - Stetch Goal: work towards recreating the Parity Ethereum Client, but that's probably not realistic lol

 # TODO
-- remix the Javascript as editable, runnable, Rust code
+- create a new page in an mdBook explaining each component of the centralized blockchain system
-- move the english words into comments in the code
+- combine the components into a working prototype at the end

+Each chapter in the book can then evolve like this:
+- goal/thing to build
+- each page explains a part
+- summary putting it all together

-- bonus points if you can craft a story to explain the code and concepts
+Bonus points if there's a story to explain the code and concepts.

 <br>